RBankoff/BEAT/README.md

 ###Example run walkthorugh

 Included in the BEAT github repository are a set of example files to demonstrate a properly set up run on the BEAT_fast track.
 Everything needed to run the pipeline is in there except for a reference genome, which for these data can be retrived from [here](https://www.ncbi.nlm.nih.gov/nuccore/568815589?report=fasta).
 The demo short read files are a greatly subsetted group of reads from an aye-aye sequence repository (SRA066444; Perry *et al.*, 2012) that been spiked with reads that match to the human TMC1 orthologue in a previous run of BLAST+.
 To modify or inspect the parameters of the job, simply open the "Demo_Master.qsub" file in a text editor.
 Two parameters need to be changed in the example job file: your username, after the `-usr` flag, and the name of the reference you download after the `-ref` flag.
-To run the job, simply enter `qsub Demo_Master.qsub` on a TORQUE queue manager compliant system.
+To run the job after inserting the correct data for these fields, enter `qsub Demo_Master.qsub` on a TORQUE queue manager compliant system.

 ##BEAT_consensus.pl usage: